-This test will not determine the design but will allow for an assessment of the workmanship on the stone columns.
+This test will not determine the design but will allow for an assessment to be made of the workmanship on the stone columns.
 Plate tests should be carried out on stone columns or treated ground at a frequency of at least one test per day per rig.